 HSM-based secrets encryption

-Anthos clusters on VMware versions 1.6 and later support user cluster secret encryption at rest with the Thales Luna network Hardware Security Module (HSM).
+Anthos clusters on VMware (GKE on-prem) versions 1.6 and later support user cluster secret encryption at rest with the Thales Luna network Hardware Security Module (HSM).
 The secret encryption key is stored in a partition on your HSM appliance.
 Authentication to the HSM appliance is performed with mutual TLS (mTLS).

 To use HSM-based secret encryption, you must have the following: